This post may contain affiliate links. Please see my disclosure policy for details.

 2. Admire the EPIC view from Virupaksha viewpoint

-Just up the stairs from the main temple is an amazing viewpoint which looks like something out of Bedrock in the Flinstones!
+Just up the stairs from the main temple is an amazing viewpoint that looks like something out of Bedrock in the Flinstones!

 You can also head to the big Ganesh statue from here if you head up the hill and through the caves.